Quasiperiodicity-induced non-Hermitian skin effect from the breakdown of scale-free localization

-{\it Regime diagram for general $\mu$ and $\lambda$.} Figure~\ref{fig:kappa}(a-1) displays the regime diagram in the $(\ln \mu, \lambda)$ plane.
-The horizontal axis is normalized by $\alpha L$.
+Figure~\ref{fig:kappa}{\bf a} displays the regime diagram in the $(\ln \mu, \lambda)$ plane, determined from the behavior of the condition number and wavefunctions.
+The horizontal axis is rescaled by $\alpha L$, where the values of $\alpha$ and $L$ are fixed.
 Our numerical verification confirms that the diagram is obtained independently of $L$ for sufficiently large system sizes.
-Here, $\ln\mu = 0$ corresponds to the PBC limit, where the system undergoes a sharp transition from the extended to the localized phase at $\lambda_{\mathrm{c}}$.
-The green dashed line indicates this critical $\lambda_{\mathrm{c}}$ value, representing the bulk localization transition that persists for any $\mu$, as inferred from the entanglement spectrum; see SM~\cite{SM} for details.
+Here, the line of $\ln\mu = 0$ corresponds to the PBC limit, where the system undergoes a sharp transition from the extended to the localized phase at $\lambda_{\mathrm{c}}$.
+The green dashed line indicates this critical $\lambda_{\mathrm{c}}$ value, representing the bulk localization transition.
+This transition persists for any $\mu$ because it is characterized by the behavior of bulk wavefunctions.
+The diagram is consistent with the one obtained from entanglement spectra; see Supplementary Note 2 for details.
+Although we focus on the region $\ln \mu <0$ here, the corresponding results for $\ln \mu > 0$ and the regime diagram for general $\mu$ are shown in Supplementary Note 3.